 What is group mentoring?

-Mentoring is intended support mentee’s professional development, growth and competencies as evaluation practitioners.
+Mentoring is intended to support mentee’s professional development, growth, and competencies as evaluation practitioners.
 Unlike a traditional one-to-one mentoring program, group mentoring also benefits participants through having access to diverse experiences and perspectives supporting the development of a richer understanding of the practice of evaluation.
-Not only are mentees able to build relationships with their mentors, they are also able to build relationships with their peers and it is intended that this peer support network with provide a sustainable benefit to mentees beyond the program.
+Not only are mentees able to build relationships with their mentors, but they are also able to build relationships with their peers and it is intended that this peer support network will provide a sustainable benefit to mentees beyond the program.

 The AES online, group mentoring pilot takes a broad approach to defining mentoring.
 It allows each group to bring to the fore, in different ways, the following aspects: